-- Although, a professor should have already received notification from the Accessibility Services Office regarding a student’s accommodations in the classroom, it is advised for students to take a copy of the email with them when meeting with them.
+- Although a professor should have already received notification from the Accessibility Services Office regarding a student’s accommodations in the classroom, it is advised for students to take a copy of the email with them when they meet.

-- You would like to use (whatever accommodation) in their class.
+- Inform them you would like to use (whatever accommodation) in their class.

 - Ask how they would like to proceed.

 Opening the dialogue with your professor does not mean you need to share your disability details.
 It merely helps create open communication lines regarding how they can assist you best in their class.

 Activation of Accommodation(s)